 - Binoculars: They don’t have to be expensive, so this lightweight pair of binoculars.

 #4: Kibale Forest National Park

 Another Ugandan national park that offers the chance to trek among some of our closest relatives is Kibale National Park, which features a large chimpanzee population, as well as 12 other species of primates including Colobus monkeys!

 There are also 139 species of bird recorded in this park, as well as numerous mammal species and altogether, this park forms part of an important wildlife migration corridor in western Uganda.

 Located north of Kisoro and Bwindi, the south of Kibale borders Queen Elizabeth National Park and is best accessed from Fort Portal.

-Trekking to see the chimps is a full day adventure, normally involving a 12km, and for this reason, is best attempted during the dry season months of November-February and June-September a Uganda Safari Places you should not miss.
+Trekking to see the chimps is a full-day adventure, normally involving 12km, and for this reason, is best attempted during the dry season months of November-February and June-September an Uganda Safari Places you should not miss.

 The topography of the park is largely covered by tropical forest vegetation, meaning things get hot and humid here very quickly, so come prepared!